Scale your business with our modular plugins.

 prismatic

 If you are looking for a feature-rich syntax highlighter plugin for WordPress, you should check out Prismatic.
-The plugin comes with three custom modes you can choose from to display code – Prism.js, Highlight.js, and plan mode.
-You will have total control over the models, and you can choose one according to your requirements.
-The plugin supports over 60 languages, which is very extreme.
+The plugin comes with three custom modes you can choose from to display code: Prism.js, Highlight.js, and plan mode.
+You will have total control over the models, allowing you to choose one that meets your requirements.
+The plugin supports over 60 languages, which is very impressive.

 And when it comes to the theme design, you will have multiple choices.
 The prism.js will give you access to eight themes.
-Hihglight.js will provide you with 90+ themes to choose from.
-So according to your requirements and brand colors, you can select a theme.
-The plugin will also only load CSS and JS files only when required.
+Highlight.js offers over 90 themes for you to choose from.
+So, according to your requirements and brand colors, you can select a theme.
+The plugin will also only load CSS and JS files when required.

 This will help you keep the website’s speed stable without compromising performance.